Rchou97/rchou97.github.io/_pages/cv.md

 * **De Volksbank**
   * Data Engineer (November 2023 - Present)
-    * Work on the expansion of the cloud data warehouse of De Volksbank within the Client Interface domain.
+    * Work on the expansion of the AWS cloud data warehouse of De Volksbank within the Client Interface domain.
+    * Engineered automated data pipelines for marketing campaigns and personalised content for the respective De Volksbank brands.
     * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata/Trino), Airflow, Terraform and Python.
   * Junior Data Engineer BI (September 2022 - October 2023)
     * Worked on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.